SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 one or more of these conditions apply:

 * The structure's primary purpose is to encapsulate a few relatively simple data values.
-* It is reasonable to expect that the encapsulated values will be copied rather than referenced when you assign or pass around an instance of that structure.
+* It's reasonable to expect that the encapsulated values will be copied rather than referenced when you assign or pass around an instance of that structure.
 * Any properties stored by the structure are themselves value types, which would also be expected to be copied rather than referenced.